Xiaoping-Li/Notes/Web Development Prep/ES6.md

 This concise syntax makes arrow functions even better for defining small and easily readable callbacks.

 ### Async and Await keywords
+* 1. **Async**
+**Async** functions enable us to write `promise` based code as if it were _synchronous_, but without blocking the execution thread.
+It operates asynchronously via the _event-loop_. **Async** functions will always return a value.
+Using `async` simply implies that a _promise will be returned_, and _if a promise is not returned, JavaScript automatically wraps it in a resolved promise with its value_.

+* 2. **Await**
+The `await` operator is used to wait for a `Promise`.
+It can be used inside an _Async block_ **only**.
+The keyword **Await** makes JavaScript wait until the promise returns a result.
+It has to be noted that it only makes the async function block wait and not the whole program execution.

+* 3. **promise.all()**
+**Async Await** makes execution sequential, this is not a good practice, as large requests can be very time consuming.
+We have to make the execution parallel.

+The `Promise.all()` method returns a single `Promise` that resolves when **all** of the promises passed as an iterable have resolved or when the iterable contains no promises.
+It rejects with the reason of the first promise that rejects.

 ### Javascript classes
 ### Here are a couple over common ES6 questions